lextoumbourou/notes/notes/reference/moocs/coursera/uol-discrete-mathematics/week-5-prop-logic-a.md

         * $1 + 1 = 2$
             * Another true proposition.
         * $2 < 3$
-        * Madrid is the capitial of France.
+        * Madrid is the capital of France.
             * A false proposition.
         * 10 is an odd number
             * Another false proposition.